Support Services for Cancer Patients

 Integrative care – Complementary therapies, such as acupuncture and meditation, can lessen the severity of side effects when combined with traditional medical treatment.

-Patient navigators – Patients receive guidance from a patient navigator who helps them anticipate, address and overcome any challenges in the cancer treatment process and coordinates services to improve quality of care.
+Patient navigators – Patients receive guidance from a patient navigator who helps them anticipate, address and overcome any challenges in the cancer treatment process and coordinates services to improve the quality of care.

 In collaboration with Oregon Cancer Foundation